 Interview only those builders who have strong reputations in the marketplace.
-You can get recommendations from friends or business colleagues who have recently built new homes in Georgetown or Victoria, TX.
+You can get recommendations from friends or business colleagues who have recently built new homes in Victoria, TX.
 You can also drive through new home neighborhoods and talk to buyers of homes you especially like.
 Finally, you can also often get recommendations from realtors, mortgage bankers or the local chamber of commerce.

 Ask each builder for a professional reference list of current suppliers and subcontractors.
 Contact several of these references to inquire about how the builder operates.
 Ask about project scheduling, job site organization/housekeeping, and bill payments.
 Watch for recent changes in labor forces, suppliers or product types.
 Listen for words like "trustworthy," "professional," and "dependable."